spdk/spdk.github.io/cve_threat.md

 be notified via private communications ASAP.
 This is to ensure that we don't advertise possible vulnerabilities before they are fully understood.

+If you believe you have identified a potential security issue, please contact the sub-team directly via private email (see below), do not discuss on Slack or report the issue in GitHub.

 Sub-team members are responsible for the following process:

 1. Upon receiving a notification of a security vulnerability, the sub-team leader will call for a sub-team meeting